-Process Flow Diagrams Originally delivered Jul 15, 2009 Developed by: AIChE Type: Archived WebinarLevel: Intermediate PDHs: 1.00 Share This Post: Preview Webinar: Understanding Process Flow Diagrams (PFDs) is essential for chemical engineers, as well as anyone involved in the engineering community.
+Process Flow Diagrams Originally delivered Jul 15, 2009 Source: AIChE Type: Archived WebinarLevel: Intermediate PDHs: 1.00 Share This Post: Preview Webinar: Understanding Process Flow Diagrams (PFDs) is essential for chemical engineers, as well as anyone involved in the engineering community.
 To fully understand technical discussions and presentations, you must have a working knowledge of PDFs.
 In this webinar, Professor Barry M. Barkel fully explains Process Flow Diagrams, answering key questions such as: What is a Process Flow Diagram?
 What does it convey?
 How do you read a PFD?
 What standards make PFDs semi-universal?
 The webinar will benefit those inside and outside the process engineering community who need familiarity with PFDs as communication tools.
 It will also be of service to young engineers with limited experience reading engineering drawings.
 Presenter(s): Barry M. Barkel Barry M. Barkel has been a Lecturer in the Chemical Engineering Department at the University of Michigan for the past 9 years.
 He teaches courses in Process Design, and Product Design.
 Prior to joining the Michigan faculty, he worked for BASF Corporation for 35 years.
 At retirement he was an Engineering Manager at the Wyandotte Michigan Site.
 His experience includes research, process engineering, project management and engineering design.
 He has been involved with processes ranging from pharmaceuticals to heavy chemicals.
 Barkel holds...Read more Once the content has been viewed and you have attested to it, you will be able to download and print a certificate for PDH credits.
 If you have already viewed this content, please click here to login.
 Checkout Checkout Do you already own this?
 Log In for instructions on accessing this content.
-Pricing AIChE Member Credits 1 AIChE Members $69.00 AIChE Undergraduate Student Members Free AIChE Graduate Student Members Free Non-Members $99.00 Webinar content is available with the kind permission of the author(s) solely for the purpose of furthering AIChE’s mission to educate, inform and improve the practice of professional chemical engineering.
+Pricing Individuals AIChE Member Credits 1 AIChE Members $69.00 AIChE Graduate Student Members Free AIChE Undergraduate Student Members Free Non-Members $99.00 Webinar content is available with the kind permission of the author(s) solely for the purpose of furthering AIChE’s mission to educate, inform and improve the practice of professional chemical engineering.
 All other uses are forbidden without the express consent of the author(s).